 It is not a SharePoint Migration project.
 It is a User Adoption Project!

-Many times, behind the name hides the attitude of the organization towards the SharePoint project.
+Many times, behind the name, hides the attitude of the organization toward the SharePoint project.
 Many “old school” IT departments and executives out there tend to think about SharePoint implementation purely as an IT project.
 It is not!
 The word “migration” kind of implies the technical nature.
-The reality is that SharePoint Implementation is anything but the technical project.
+The reality is that SharePoint Implementation is anything but a technical project.
 Here is the proof:

 1. Technology part is done already

 If you are moving to Office 365/SharePoint Online – the technical piece has already been done for you… by Microsoft.
 They got SharePoint installed in the cloud (on their servers).
 So there is nothing “technical” for you to worry about.
 What you are left with is SharePoint configuration, but the nature of work is not technical, but rather user-orientated, as it is further explained in points below.

 2. SharePoint Information Architecture is very different from file share management

 SharePoint is not about folder management and setting unique permissions for each via Active Directory.
 With SharePoint, it is about sites, pages, site collections, web parts, navigation, metadata, OneDrive, external sharing, etc. Before you move your first file into SharePoint, you need to design proper Information Architecture and understand the requirements of your sites.

 3. Migration itself is purely a mechanical process

 Migration itself is not brain surgery – from a technical standpoint, there are given techniques and migration tools that will let you achieve the objective in no time.
 But unless you will use your SharePoint as a file share, you need to have a really good Information Architecture in place before you plug those migration tools in and click the “Migrate” button.